 Inactive data is displayed at the aggregate level, cluster level, and volume level.
 The inactive data for an aggregate or a cluster is displayed only if inactive scanning is complete on that aggregate or cluster.
-By default, inactive data is displayed for FabricPool-enabled aggregates.
-If you want to view inactive data for SSD aggregates, you must manually enable inactive data.
+By default, inactive data is displayed for FabricPool-enabled aggregates and SSD aggregates.
+Inactive data is not displayed for FlexGroups.